1f0rg0r/1f0rg0r/README.md

 I also find myself getting easily aggrivated, so I tend to avoid people who I recognize even slightly UNLESS I see them as a safe person to be around in this state.

+_❝So you quote love unquote me
+Well❟ stranger things have come to be
+But let❜s agree to disagree❞_